doccstat/cs6300team/GroupProject/Design-Team/design-discussion.md

 Design 4 similarly represented some of the requirements with the Administrator, Player, and Cryptogram classes.
 Same as Design 1 and 3, Design 4 included a class to for the player statistics requirement.
 And Design 4 made a clear construction of the diagram.

+## Design Decisions:
+- **User, Administrator and Player classes**: It’s easy to see why we utilize these three classes.
+All four designs included these requirements as separate classes.
+These three components form the core in the Cryptogame and have many attributes and actions in the requirements that don’t overlap each other.
+- **CryptogramAttempt class**:
+- **User class**: Both Administrator and Player shared a common action of viewing player statistics.
+It was agreed that while different screens are brought up depending on the User type, the action itself is essentially the same.
+- **Relationships**:
+- **Attributes and methods**:

 # Summary